payment-gateway.app Docs

 When adding a provider, you will need to supply the upstream API credentials (e.g., the Stripe Secret Key).

-[!IMPORTANT] For card flows, payment instrument entry is handled through provider-hosted or provider-tokenized components.
-The gateway stores transaction/business metadata and provider references, but does not store raw PAN/CVC values.
+[!IMPORTANT] For the intended card flows, payment instrument entry is handled through provider-hosted or provider-tokenized components, and gateway services are designed to store transaction metadata and provider references rather than raw PAN/CVC values.

 Assigning Providers to Sites